asyaharoyan/brainon-django/README.md

 ## Manual Testing

-The website has been tested on Google Chrome, Mozilla, and Google Edge on both bigger screens and mobile phone.
+The website has been tested on Google Chrome, Mozilla, and Google Edge on both bigger screens and mobile phones.
 The content is loading on all web browsers.
 Several manual tests have been done on both computer and mobile devices.